SCLorentz/W2D-library/README.md

 * [ ]  Create a progression difficulty, making the game harder over time
 * [ ]  Create a pause menu acessible with 'esc'
 * [ ]  Add multplayer compatibility

+I'm not using any libray, and this project is on a begginig stage, finishing this can take a long time

 ## History